Polaromechanics: cavity-magnon polaritons strongly coupled to phonons

+\textbf{Data availability}\\ The datasets used to generate the plots in the paper are available on Zenodo (https://zenodo.org/records/12732420).
+All other data that support the plots within this paper and other findings of this study are available from the corresponding authors upon reasonable request. \\

-{\it Acknowledgements.} This work has been supported by National Key Research and Development Program of China (Grant No. 2022YFA1405200) and National Natural Science Foundation of China (Grant Nos.
-92265202, 11934010, 12174329), and the Fundamental Research Funds for the Central Universities (No. 2021FZZX001-02).
+\textbf{Acknowledgments}\\ The authors thank Liu Qiu and Yanhao Tang for useful discussions.
+This work was supported by National Key Research and Development Program of China (Grant Nos.
+2022YFA1405200, 2024YFA1408900), National Natural Science Foundation of China (Grant Nos.
+92265202, 11934010, 12174329, 12474365), the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0300200), Zhejiang Provincial Natural Science Foundation of China (Grant No. LR25A050001), and the Fundamental Research Funds for the Central Universities (No. 2021FZZX001-02). \\

+\textbf{Author contributions} \\ R.C.S. performed the measurements and R.C.S. and X.Z. developed the theory.
+The measurement and theory related to the polariton-mechanics coupling is under the supervision of J.L.
+Y.M.S. and W.J.W. provided experimental support.
+R.C.S., J.L., Y.P.W. and J.Q.Y. analyzed the data.
+R.C.S., J.L. and J.Q.Y. wrote the manuscript with the input and comment from all co-authors.
+J.Q.Y. supervised the project. \\